Forever (Spice Girls album): Singles

 "Holler" and "Let Love Lead the Way" were chosen to serve as the official lead single from Forever.
-Released as a double A-side single, it debuted at number one on the UK Singles Chart and became the Spice Girls' ninth number-one single in the United Kingdom.
-It also peaked in the top 10 in nine other countries.
+Released as a double A-side single, it was released commercially in the United Kingdom on 23 October 2000 as a CD and cassette single.
+It debuted at number one on the UK Singles Chart and became the Spice Girls' ninth number-one single in the United Kingdom, tying with ABBA's nine singles that have reached the top of the charts, and behind only The Beatles, Elvis Presley, Cliff Richard and Madonna as the acts with the most UK number-one singles.
+It also peaked in the top 10 in several other countries in Europe, including Denmark, Ireland, Italy and Spain.
+In Canada, the songs were released separately; "Holler" reached number two, whereas "Let Love Lead the Way" peaked at number five on the chart compiled by Nielsen Soundscan.
+The music videos released for the tracks depicted the girls playing one of the four elements each.

+On 18 October 2000, Emma Bunton revealed that the group would not be releasing a Christmas single that year.
+The following January, she confirmed that no further singles would be released from the album.
 "Tell Me Why", "Weekend Love", and "If You Wanna Have Some Fun" were released as promotional singles in November 2000.
+An official promotional montage video was released for "If You Wanna Have Some Fun" the same month which was compiled from previously released footage.
 "Tell Me Why" had several commissioned remixes, only one of which was commercially released as a bonus track seven years later on the deluxe edition of Greatest Hits.
-An official promotional montage video was released for "If You Wanna Have Some Fun" in November 2000.
+The final promotional push for the Forever album was a promotional single featuring these remixes that was released in Australia in the summer of 2001 as a competition prize in a cross-promotion with TV Hits Magazine.